xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/shared.md

 SharedConfigurationState.lookup(environment, XBundle.class)
 ```

-Special shorcut methods may be used for "get or fail behaviour":
+Special shortcut methods may be used for "get or fail behaviour":

 ```java
 SharedConfigurationState.lookupOrFail(app, XBundle.class,